 2. Include detailed supporting evidence for each non-conformity being appealed.

 Appeal submissions are reviewed and decided by a selected set of members from BCI’s Appeals Committee.
-BCI aims to communicate final decisions to the Appellant within 35 days of receiving an (eligible) appeals submission.
+BCI aims to communicate final decisions to the Appellant within 35 calendar days of receiving an (eligible) appeals submission.